Spring

 Contact us at: liriopresaallende@gmail.com

-DONATE TO OUR LIRIO ENTERPRISE CAMPAIGN!
+DONATE TO THE LIRIO CAMPAIGN!

-We have raised funds to purchase two grinders to process Lirio for compost, mulch and raw ingredients for brick making and industrial absorbents – initiatives that are creating jobs in the communities surrounding the Presa Allende and putting the lirio to productive use.
+We are now in the trial and testing phase of producinge compost, mulch and raw ingredients for brick making and industrial absorbents from the Lirio Acuatico – initiatives that are creating jobs in the communities surrounding the Presa Allende and putting the lirio to productive use.

 OUTDOOR & CONSERVATION EVENTS